1jour1vin

 Wine rated (2021 guide) 98-100/100

-Once again, this estate impresses with its burst of black fruit, delicate spice notes, minty freshness and floral base (violet, lilac and iris) that never fails.
-On the palate, everything is done smoothly, with a juicy, fleshy texture underpinned by chalky acidity and incredibly precise tannins.
-It's emotional, so precise, crystalline and dense at the same time.
+Once again, this wine impresses with its burst of black fruit, delicately spiced notes, minty freshness, and undeniable floral base (violet, lilac, and iris).
+On the palate, everything comes together smoothly with a juicy, fleshy texture supported by limestone acidity and incredibly precise tannins.
+It is emotional because it is so precise, crystalline, and dense at the same time.
 Exceptional tannic structure.
 An aesthetic peak.
-Beau-Séjour Bécot, the closest to its terroir and the most racy.
+The Beau-Séjour Bécot that is closest to its terroir and the most racy.
 Bravo!
-Ageing potential: for grandchildren!
+Aging potential: for your grandchildren!
 Magnificent value for money for the lucky recipients!

 Customer rating